-Certain statements in this AIF may be considered "forward-looking information" as defined under applicable securities laws ("forward-looking statements").
+Certain statements in this AIF may be considered "forward-looking information" as defined under applicable securities laws ("forward-looking statements"), that reflects management's current expectations, estimates and projections about the future results, performance, achievements, prospects or opportunities for the Company and the seniors' living industry as of the date of this AIF.
+Forward looking statements refer to, without limitation, possible events, statements with respect to possible events, expected capital expenditures, capital requirements, government regulation of the seniors' living industry, the Company's objectives and profile within the industry and its relationship with its employees.
 All statements other than statements of historical fact are forward-looking statements.
 Often, but not always, forward-looking statements can be identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "projects", "estimates", "forecasts", "intends", "continues", "anticipates", "believes" or variations (including negative variations) of such words and phrases, or state that certain actions, events or results "may", "could", "should", "would", "might" or "will" "be taken", "occur", "continue" or "be achieved".